Why the Perspective API alone isn't sufficient to automate content moderation.

 I soon discovered that regardless of the Perspective API threshold value it still allowed input that was critical of my site or myself as the developer.

-My solution was to create a Google Cloud Conversational Agent with a single Routine Playbook having the following instructions:
+My solution was to create a Google Cloud Conversational Agent with a single Routine Playbook having the goal "Determine if the message in the guest book is worth saving by examining the name and message parameters supplied" and the following instructions:

 - - Do NOT great the user.
 Examine the name and message supplied by the user.